 By redefining marriage or family, against both God's revealed will and all conventional wisdom of many thousands of years, we are naive if we think that there is no harm to the structural foundation.

-Of course, the worst of all harms is spiritual in nature.
+Of course, the worst of all harm is spiritual in nature.
 Sin is always the real harm, so if something is sinful, as defined by God, then it is absolutely harmful to the ones who practice the sin as well as the surrounding society.
-We all ought to desire avoiding that.
+We all ought to desire to avoid that.

 "Righteousness exalts a nation, but sin is a disgrace to any people" (Proverbs 14:34).